Hotel Boulderado

 The Hotel Boulderado is located at 13th and Spruce St. in downtown Boulder, Colorado.
 It opened on New Year's Day 1909.
 The original 1908 Otis Elevator is still in operation.

 The hotel was designed by local architects William Redding, Floyd Redding, and James Cowie, all of whom were members of the architectural firm Redding & Sons.

-Hotel Boulderado is a member of Historic Hotels of America, the official program of the National Trust for Historic Preservation.
+In 1996, the Hotel Boulderado was made a member of Historic Hotels of America, the official program of the National Trust for Historic Preservation.

 The Hotel Boulderado houses three restaurants.
 Located off of the main lobby are Spruce Farm and Fish, a fine-dining restaurant, and the Corner Bar, a more casual eatery.
 The basement contains a speakeasy-style bar, License No. 1, which recently replaced Catacombs.
 All three restaurants share a kitchen.

-The Hotel Boulderado is mentioned in Stephen King's novel The Shining.
+The Hotel Boulderado is mentioned in Stephen King's novels The Shining and Misery.

 History

 In 1905, Boulder was home to 8,000 residents, the University of Colorado, one of the Chautauqua cultural and educational resorts, and twenty-six automobiles.
 Residents called the city the "Athens of the West."
-As a new-forged railroad hub, the city did have some hotels to accommodate visitors, but in December 1905, the city council launched the "hotel proposition," furthered by the Boulder newspaper, the Daily Camera.
+As a newly forged railroad hub, the city did have some hotels to accommodate visitors, but in December 1905, the city council launched the "hotel proposition," furthered by the Boulder newspaper, the Daily Camera.
 Committees from Boulder's Commercial Association raised funds in the form of $100 subscriptions, and the Boulder Hotel Company was formed, which owned the hotel until 1939.

-The hotel was opened with a Gala Ball on New Year's Eve of 1908.
-The first guests checked in on New Years Day, 1909.
-The first guest register is still on display in the main lobby, and the modern hotel still commemorates their opening every year with a New Year's Eve Gala Ball, voted the #1 Place to Celebrate New Year's Eve by Downtown Boulder readers.
+The hotel was opened with a gala ball on New Year's Eve of 1908.
+The first guests checked in on New Year's Day, 1909.
+The first guest register is still on display in the main lobby, and the modern hotel still commemorates its opening every year with a New Year's Eve gala ball, voted the #1 Place to Celebrate New Year's Eve by Downtown Boulder readers.